 - 4. Supplemental School "Push-ins" To further address specific school needs, the District will "push-in" additional resources for specific purposes determined by the District's central office to address specific anchor goal priorities.
-The push-ins for the 2017-18 school year are as follows: - Reading Specialists To help support Anchor Goal 2 (100% of 8-year-olds will read on grade level), a select number of Priority / Focus schools have been identified to receive funding to purchase an additional reading specialist.
-The criteria for determining this extra resource is based on the percentage of students who scored basic or below basic on the 3rd grade PSSA-Reading exam. - To further support Anchor Goal 2, thirty five fully school based teacher leaders (SBTLs) that participated in Cohort 1 of the Early Literacy Institute will be fully released to receive instructional professional development serving PreK through Grade 3 in 35 designated schools to support and improve early literacy instruction.
-The 2017-18 school year will represent the third full school year of these supports. - 9th Grade Academies Pilot-Four high schools that are determined to be most able to implement focused interventions will be provided additional funding for a 9th Grade Academy Pilot.
-The goal of this Pilot is to provide a personalized learning environment for students at risk of dropping out who need academic, social, and emotional encouragement from teachers and school staff. - Title I and State Ready to Learn grant dollars will be used to pay for full day Kindergarten in all District elementary schools. - Title I dollars will be used to eliminate 75 grade 3/2 split grade classes.
+The push-ins for the 2018-19 school year are as follows: - Reading Specialists- To help support Anchor Goal 2 (100% of 8-year-olds will read on grade level), eighteen Priority / Focus schools have been identified to receive funding to purchase an additional reading specialist.
+The criteria for determining this extra resource is based on the percentage of students who scored basic or below basic on the 3rd grade PSSA-Reading exam. - To further support Anchor Goal 2, thirty-six fully school based teacher leaders (SBTLs) that participated in Cohort 1 of the Early Literacy Institute will be fully released to receive instructional professional development serving PreK through Grade 3 in 36 designated schools to support and improve early literacy instruction.
+The 2018-19 school year will represent the fourth full school year of these supports. - 9th Grade Academies Pilot- Seven high schools that are determined to be most able to implement focused interventions will be provided additional funding for a 9th Grade Academy Pilot.
+The goal of this Pilot is to provide a personalized learning environment for students at risk of dropping out who need academic, social, and emotional encouragement from teachers and school staff.
+The pilot is being expanded in 2018-19 to an additional five schools. - Title I and State Ready to Learn grant dollars will be used to pay for full day Kindergarten in all District elementary schools. - Title I dollars will be used to eliminate many of the grade split grade classes.
 Split-grade classrooms are those classrooms in which students from two different grades are assigned to the same classroom.
-In FY18, the operating budget allocation, based on enrollment, will create split-grade classrooms in grades 1 through 3.
-In these scenarios, Title I funds will be utilized to hire an additional teacher to eliminate the 2nd/3rd grade splits.